openvinotoolkit/openvino_tensorflow/docs/BUILD.md

 **OpenVINO™ integration with TensorFlow** has two releases: one build with CXX11_ABI=0 and another built with CXX11_ABI=1.

-Since TensorFlow packages available in PyPi are built with CXX11_ABI=0 and OpenVINO™ release packages are built with CXX11_ABI=1, binary releases of these packages **cannot be installed together**.
+Since TensorFlow packages available in [PyPi](https://pypi.org) are built with CXX11_ABI=0 and OpenVINO™ release packages are built with CXX11_ABI=1, binary releases of these packages **cannot be installed together**.
 Based on your needs, you can choose one of the two available methods:

-- **OpenVINO™ integration with TensorFlow** alongside PyPi TensorFlow (CXX11_ABI=0, no OpenVINO™ installation required, disables VAD-M support)
+- **OpenVINO™ integration with TensorFlow** alongside PyPi TensorFlow (CXX11_ABI=0, no OpenVINO™ installation required, no VAD-M support)

 - **OpenVINO™ integration with TensorFlow** alongside the Intel® Distribution of OpenVINO™ Toolkit (CXX11_ABI=1, needs a custom TensorFlow package, enables VAD-M support)

 ### Install **OpenVINO™ integration with TensorFlow** alongside PyPi TensorFlow

-This **OpenVINO™ integration with TensorFlow** package comes with pre-built libraries of OpenVINO™ version 2021.3.
+This **OpenVINO™ integration with TensorFlow** package includes pre-built libraries of OpenVINO™ version 2021.3.
 The users do not have to install OpenVINO™ separately.
 This package supports Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs and Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs).

         pip3 install -U pip==21.0.1